shredthaGNAR/stars/README.md

 * [git/git](https://github.com/git/git): Git Source Code Mirror - This is a publish-only repository but pull requests can be turned into patches to the mailing list via GitGitGadget (https://gitgitgadget.github.io/).
 Please follow Documentation/SubmittingPatches procedure for any of your improvements.
 * [pomber/git-history](https://github.com/pomber/git-history): Quickly browse the history of a file from any git repository
 * [IndexStorm/git-rec-ext](https://github.com/IndexStorm/git-rec-ext): Frontend code for GitHub Recommendation Extension
+* [soulhotel/git-userChrome](https://github.com/soulhotel/git-userChrome): a tool to install userChrome Themes from anywhere
 * [EnixCoda/Gitako](https://github.com/EnixCoda/Gitako): 🐙 File tree extension for GitHub on Chrome & Firefox & Edge
 * [DonJayamanne/gitHistoryVSCode](https://github.com/DonJayamanne/gitHistoryVSCode): Git History for Visual Studio Code
 * [renatorib/github-blog](https://github.com/renatorib/github-blog): :octopus: Turn your github issues into a CMS for your blog.